Walter De Brouwer

 Walter De Brouwer (/nl/; born May 9, 1957) is a Belgian-born businessman and semiotician.
 He is the former CEO of doc.ai and of Scanadu.
-As a businessman, as of 2013, he took part in the creation of over 35 companies, including two that became publicly traded through Initial Public Offering.

 Early life and education

-De Brouwer, born in Aalst, Belgium, is now an American citizen.
+Originally from Aalst, Belgium, De Brouwer told the Naples Daily News in 2025 that he had become an American citizen.
 He earned a Master's degree in linguistics from the University of Ghent and a PhD in Semiotics from Tilburg University.
 He was a fellow of the Centre for Entrepreneurial Learning at Judge Business School at the University of Cambridge from 2004 until 2010.

 Teaching and board memberships

-He was a lecturer at the University of Antwerp (UFSIA) and faculty professor at the University of Monaco.
+De Brouwer was a lecturer at the University of Antwerp (UFSIA) and the University of Monaco.

 He is an adjunct professor at Stanford University Medical school (the Clinical Excellence Research Center).

-He was on the editorial advisory board of the Journal for Chinese Entrepreneurship.
-De Brouwer is a member of the American Mathematical Society.

-Former member of the Tau Zero Foundation (until 2013).